 I had my oldest son get out and make sure the bike was still standing.
 Thank goodness for tall drive thru signs here!
 The handlebars only scraped the bottom of the sign.
 My son did say he noticed the guy behind us laughing.
 Yeah, thanks a lot for the help mister!!!

 At least I haven’t become too terrible forgetful in the dinner making scene.
 In fact, I am kind of loving this “new” area of blogging.
 I promise there are still way more desserts to share.
-But since we all need to eat real food now and again, I figured why not branch out and share the dinners we eat.
+But since we all need to eat real food now and again, I figured why not branch out and share the things like this cheesy chicken pasta with you, right?

-These enchiladas are so easy to make.
+These chicken bacon Alfredo enchiladas are sooooooo easy to make.
 Use leftover cooked chicken, bacon, cheese, and green chilies to make a filling for the tortillas.
 You can even do this the night before.
 If you want to save some time, buy a rotisserie chicken from the grocery store deli.
 Keep the mixture in a sealed container in the refrigerator until you are ready to start.

 Go ahead and turn your oven to broil for 2-3 minutes at the end of the baking time.
 It helps to brown up the tops of the cheese.
 Just don’t forget about it and burn dinner!